John Oliver Creighton

 John Oliver Creighton (born April 28, 1943), (Capt, USN, Ret.), is a former NASA astronaut who flew three Space Shuttle missions.

 Personal life

-He was born on April 28, 1943, in Orange, Texas, but considers Seattle, Washington, to be his hometown.
+Creighton was born on April 28, 1943, in Orange, Texas, but considers Seattle, Washington, to be his hometown.
 He is married to the former Terry Stanford of Little Rock, Arkansas.

 Education

 He graduated from Ballard High School, Seattle, Washington, in 1961; received a Bachelor of Science degree from the United States Naval Academy in 1966 and a Master of Science degree in Administration of Science and Technology from George Washington University in 1978.

 Military career

 Creighton started flight training following graduation from the United States Naval Academy and received his aviator wings in October 1967.
 He was with squadron VF-154 from July 1968 to May 1970, flying F-4J Phantoms and made two combat deployments to Vietnam aboard the aircraft carrier USS Ranger.
 From June 1970 to February 1971, he attended the U.S. Naval Test Pilot School at Naval Air Station Patuxent River, Maryland, and upon graduation was assigned as a project test pilot with the Service Test Division at NAS Patuxent River.
 During this two-year tour of duty, he served as the F-14 Tomcat engine development project officer.
 In July 1973, Creighton commenced a four-year assignment with VF-2 and became a member of the first F-14 operational squadron, completing two deployments aboard USS Enterprise to the Western Pacific.
 He returned to the United States in July 1977 and was assigned to the Naval Air Test Center's Strike Directorate as operations officer and F-14 program manager.

 He has logged over 6,000 hours flying time, the majority of it in jet fighters, and has completed 500 carrier landings and 175 combat missions.